Should You Water a Plant After Repotting? Tips and Best Practices for Optimal Growth

 For individuals who tend to over-water their plants, incorporating amendments like orchid bark potting mix or perlite is ideal.
 These amendments enhance the soil’s drainage capabilities, preventing water from accumulating around the roots and causing rot.
 Conversely, for plants that require more moisture, adding extra peat to the potting mix can help retain water and keep the soil adequately hydrated.
 Striking the right balance between moisture retention and drainage is crucial to ensure optimal growing conditions for the repotted plant.

-Related Post: How to Trim a Bougainvillea: Essential Techniques and Tips
+Related Post: How to Dig up a Rose Bush without Damaging Its Roots: Essential Techniques and Tips

 Enhancing Drainage Or Moisture Retention With Soil Amendments